P&C Lab News Archive

 • 2006

-• Congratulations to Jon Flombaum!
+• Congratulations to lab graduate student Jon Flombaum!
 Not content with his 2003 Graduate Research Fellowship from the National Science Foundation, Jon has now been awarded a predoctoral National Research Service Award from the National Institute of Mental Health!
 (September 2006)

-• Congratulations to Hoon Choi, who recently defended his PhD dissertation on New Frontiers in Causal Perception, and who is now off to Boston University to do a postdoc in Takeo Watanabe's Vision Sciences Lab!
+• Congratulations to lab graduate student Hoon Choi, who recently defended his PhD dissertation on New Frontiers in Causal Perception, and who is now off to Boston University to do a postdoc in Takeo Watanabe's Vision Sciences Lab!
 (April 2006)

 • Congratulations to Maya Shankar and Alex White, both of whom have received Dean's Summer Fellowships in the Social Sciences and Humanities from Yale College, to support their research this summer in our laboratory!
 (April 2006)